 Is Gypsum Good for the Soil?

-Additionally, in areas with poor salinity, it pulls out too much sodium, leaving the location deficient in salt.
+Additionally, in areas with low salinity, it pulls out too much sodium, leaving the location deficient in salt.
 Considering the cost of a few bags of the mineral, using gypsum for garden tilth is uneconomical.

 Garden Gypsum Information

 As a rule, using gypsum for garden tilth will probably not harm your plants, but it simply is not necessary.
-Using a little elbow grease and lovely organic goodies from fall clean up or compost worked into the soil to a depth of at least 8 inches will provide an excellent soil amendment.
+Using a little elbow grease and lovely organic goodies from fall clean up or compost worked into the soil to a depth of at least 8 inches (20 cm.) will provide an excellent soil amendment.